apache/causeway-site/content/more-advanced-topics/Fixture-Scripts.md

 The fixture script framework automatically detects all available fixture scripts by searching the classpath.
 The (application-specific) fixture service subclass specifies which packages to search in through the constructor.

-So, for example, the `ToDoItemsFixtureService`'s constructor is:
+So, for example, the `SimpleObjectsFixturesService`'s constructor is:

-    public class ToDoItemsFixturesService extends FixtureScripts {
+    public class SimpleObjectsFixturesService extends FixtureScripts {
         public ToDoItemsFixturesService() {
-            super("fixture.todo");
+            super("simpleapp.fixture");
         }
         ...
     }